Financial planning tools and services to put you on the path to the future you want

 However, having enough savings for retirement is not the only fear.
 The Transamerica Center for Retirement Studies found that only 37% of their survey takers replied that running out of savings and investments is the biggest worry.
 The Transamerica respondents most frequently cited declining health that requires long-term care (47 percent), a reduction in or elimination of Social Security (47 percent) and losing their independence (38 percent) as the primary fear.

 According to a detailed report by the Employee Benefit Research Institute (EBRI), many of us are in fact very likely to run out of money — no matter your income level.
+Their Retirement Security Projection Model predicts that overall 40.6% of all U.S. households where the head of household is between 35 and 64, are projected to run short of money in retirement.

 The above data refers to people who will be retired for 35 years.
 The data is only slightly better if you are living in retirement for 20 years — but even then a full 81 percent of the lowest income quartile and 8 percent in the highest income quartile will run out of money.